aulphin/S-GuISE-XAI/README.md

 Research Paper: Enhancing Model Explainability Through S-GuISE: A Spectral Clustering-Guided Input Sampling Scheme

-In this paper the contribution is to design new metrics - DTI and DTD metrics for XAI method evaluation and novel XAI method S-GuISE for image related XAI method.
+In this paper the contribution is to design new metrics - DTI and DTD metrics for XAI method evaluation and novel XAI method S-GuISE for image related XAI approach.

 For state-of-the-art comparison: GuISE, Grad-CAM, LIME, RISE is utilized (Check their official implementation code of the paper)